About educational apps for autistic children

 Good-quality apps, games, TV and YouTube can support your child’s learning.
 It’s always best to choose video games, online games and apps that are appropriate for your child’s age and stage of development.

-Apps can help autistic children learn by:
+Apps can help autistic children and teenagers learn by:

 - letting them explore ideas, create things, complete tasks and learn through trial and error